Sturtevant Camp

 Camp Amenities

-Retreat Cabin living roomLodging consists of four roomy guest cabins, each sleeping eight, the cozy Honeymoon Cottage, and the homelike, self-contained Retreat Cabin.
-All cabins include mattresses, bedding, blankets, and pillows.
+Retreat Cabin living roomLodging consists of three roomy guest cabins, each sleeping eight, the cozy Honeymoon Cottage for two, and the homelike, self-contained Retreat Cabin for up to 8, and the Lower Lodge room for two.
+All lodging includes mattresses, bedding, blankets, and pillows.
 In cool weather, cabins are warmed by propane wall heaters.
-The bath house, separated for men and women, has flush toilets and hot showers.
+The bath house has flush toilets and hot showers for women and men.

-Common facilities include a spacious dining hall, an industrial kitchen and a game room with fireplace and piano.
+Common facilities include the historic dining hall, an commercial-grade kitchen, and a game room with fireplace and piano.
 We also have an outdoor chapel/gallery for presentations, entertainment and spiritual services.

 Keep in mind that the Camp is a step back in time.
-Although there are electric lights in the evening, the Camp is otherwise unwired with electricity by a generator.
-No electric outlets, no wi-fi, no cell phone access.
+Although there are electric lights in the evening, there are no electric outlets, no wi-fi, no cell phone access.
 Please be prepared to be off the grid for your stay.
 You will find that it is quite relaxing.

 Read more: The Cabins • Sturtevant LodgeFireplace RoomCamp Kitchen